apache/openwhisk/docs/reference.md

 ### Statelessness

-Action implementations should be stateless (i.e., idempotent).
-While the system does not enforce this, there is no guarantee that any state maintained by an action will be available across invocations.
+Action implementations should be stateless, or *idempotent*.
+While the system does not enforce this property, there is no guarantee that any state maintained by an action will be available across invocations.

-Moreover, there may be multiple instantiations of an action with each instantiation having its own state.
-An action invocation may be dispatched to any of these instantiations.
+Moreover, multiple instantiations of an action might exist, with each instantiation having its own state.
+An action invocation might be dispatched to any of these instantiations.

 ### Invocation input and output